 15 things you have to explain to visitors about Toronto

-With that in mind, welcome to Toronto, dear guests.
+With that in mind, welcome to Toronto, friends.
 Here are a few things you should know.

 Hogtown used to be a pejorative term other cities levied at Toronto, mainly because of the excess amount of resources and attention the city commanded in the late 1800s.
 The name became a term of endearment when the William Davies Company made peameal bacon an international delicacy.